A Lesson to Learn: Itau Unibanco Holding S.A. (ITUB)

 ITUB’s Market Performance

-ITUB stocks went up by 1.62% for the week, with a monthly drop of -13.76% and a quarterly performance of 13.96%, while its annual performance rate touched 13.72%.
-The volatility ratio for the week stands at 3.19% while the volatility levels for the past 30 days are set at 3.13% for Itau Unibanco Holding S.A..
-The simple moving average for the period of the last 20 days is -5.98% for ITUB stocks with a simple moving average of 7.01% for the last 200 days.
+ITUB stocks went down by -2.13% for the week, with a monthly drop of -13.07% and a quarterly performance of 11.54%, while its annual performance rate touched 9.95%.
+The volatility ratio for the week stands at 2.92% while the volatility levels for the past 30 days are set at 3.05% for Itau Unibanco Holding S.A..
+The simple moving average for the period of the last 20 days is -4.62% for ITUB stocks with a simple moving average of 3.92% for the last 200 days.

-During the last 5 trading sessions, ITUB rose by +1.62%, which changed the moving average for the period of 200-days by +44.99% in comparison to the 20-day moving average, which settled at $5.95.
-In addition, Itau Unibanco Holding S.A. saw -6.66% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ITUB fell by -2.13%, which changed the moving average for the period of 200-days by +35.63% in comparison to the 20-day moving average, which settled at $5.74.
+In addition, Itau Unibanco Holding S.A. saw -8.66% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ITUB